nonabelian/sConnectome/README.md

 ## Running

 You will need to download the data and either extract to a 'data' folder in the current directory, or change the locations in the scripts.

-Once this is done, please follow the commands below to run the main scripts to reproduce the results.
+Once this is done, please follow the commands below to run the main scripts **to reproduce the results**.

 To generate the EDA figures:
 ```